Nigella Lasagne Of Love

 Instructions

 2. Mix tomato purée with milk.
-Process carrots, celery, garlic, pancetta, parsley, and thyme until finely chopped.
+Blitz carrots, celery, garlic, pancetta, herbs.

-4. Pour in wine, beef stock, chopped tomatoes, and tomato purée mixture.
-Season with salt and bay leaves.
-Bake for 1 hour.
+4. Pour in wine, stock, tomatoes, purée mix.
+Add salt, bay leaves.
+Simmer 1 hour.

-5. Meanwhile, heat milk for béchamel with salt, pepper, and bay leaves.
-Make roux with butter and flour, then whisk in milk until thickened.
-Stir in Parmesan.
+5. Warm milk with seasoning and bay.
+Make roux with butter and flour, whisk in milk to thicken.
+Add Parmesan.

 Leave a Reply